spapadim/argon1/README.md

 The main differences from the Argon40 script are:

 * The daemon is much more configurable, via `/etc/argonone.yaml`.
-* The daemon can be queried via local IPC; the `argonctl` command-line utility provides a convenient way to do that.
+* The daemon registers a system D-Bus service, which publishes notification signals, as well as methods to query and control it.
 * The daemon does not run as root.
-* Users can be selectively granted permission to query and control the daemon (via `argonctl`).
+* Users can be selectively granted permission to control the daemon (all users can query it).
+* The `argonctl` commandline utility provides an easy way to query/control over D-Bus.
 * The daemon is installed as a systemd service.
 * The package is "debianized" natively, and can be easily installed via `dpkg` or `apt`.